dunyuliu/EQsimu/README.md

-# ECCI
+# ESCI
-Earthquake cycle coupling infrastructure
+Earthquake System Coupling Infrastructure
-The repository hosts codes and supporting files for the ECCI.
+The repository hosts codes and supporting files for the ESCI.